wagassasson/BCOTI-remix/CAD_Files/MountingClips/README.md

 ### ANVIS_Front_Lens_Clamp
 - Confirmed to work with Anvis 6/9/9(4lobed) lenses.
 - Requires 1x M2 insert, and an M2 screw with a length of 12mm or longer.
 The Side with the small X is the side you put the insert into.

+### AGM_PVS7_InfinityRing_Clip.step
+- Uses an M2 screw to clamp onto the infinity-ring (also called a D-Lock Ring) of an AGM PVS7 Bioc.
+- Requires 1x M2 insert, and an M2 screw with a length of 12mm or longer.
+The Side with the small X is the side you put the insert into.

+### PVS14_FrontLens_Clip.step
+- Uses an M2 screw to clamp on the objective lens itself, this isn't ideal, as mounting the BCOTI can also mess with the focus of your lens.
+This does allows for pretty much any housing using standard (non-RPO style) PVS14 glass to use the BCOTI, at the cost of a non-ideal mounting position.
+- Requires 1x M2 insert, and an M2 screw with a length of 12mm or longer.
+The Side with the small X is the side you put the insert into.

+### PVS1531_Shell_Clip.step
+- Uses an M2 screw to clamp onto the pod itself.
+- Requires 1x M2 insert, and an M2 screw with a length of 12mm or longer.
+The Side with the small X is the side you put the insert into.